vendia/examples/share/control-plane-graphql/README.md

 npm install
 ```

-*   2: run the example (replace the values for username and password)
+*   2: Run the example (replace the values for username and password)
 ```
 ./vendiaapiauth --username me@vendia.com --password superSecretPassword
 ```